svn2github/HTML-Import-2/tags/1.13/readme.txt

 * specify file extensions to import (e.g. html, htm, php)
 * specify directories to exclude (e.g. images, css)
 * if importing pages, specify whether your top-level files should become top-level pages or children of an existing page
+* set tags and/or category for imported posts
 * choose status, author, and timestamp
 * use meta descriptions as excerpts